deebloo/find-and-replace/README.md

 Find and Replace
 =========

-A tiny module for replacing template values in a file.
+A simple api for finding and replacing values in a file/

-To overwrite the file set the source and destination to the same file

 ## Installation
   ```